kuyan-judith/CWParser/README.md

 mod_data contains *example code* of how one might set up mods; it is not usable as-is since it relies on computer-specific details of which mods are downloaded and which are locally built.

 cwp_stellaris contains stellaris-specific configuration for effect parsing.
-However, cw_parser's effect parsing functionality currently still has serious bugs such that I don't recommend using it.

 \*\*\*